Tax Essentials for Sole Proprietors: Understanding Your Tax Obligations

 Are sole proprietors taxed as individuals?

 Yes, sole proprietor landlords are taxed at the individual tax rate, just like the owner was before starting their rental business.
-They report their business income and expenses on their personal income tax returns, rather than on a separate business tax return like a corporation or some of the other business structures would.
+They report their business income and expenses on their personal income tax returns rather than on a separate business tax return like a corporation or some other business structure would.

 Does a sole proprietorship pay a business license fee?